leafo/lessphp/docs/docs.md

 ### Output Formatting

-Besides the default output formatter, **lessphp** comes with two additional ones, and it's easy to make your own.
+The output formatter controls what the compiled CSS looks like.
+Besides the default output formatter, two additional ones are included, and it's easy to make your own.

-The first extra formatter is called `compressed`.
-It compresses the output by removing any extra whitespace.

 We use the `setFormatter` method set the formatter that should be used.
 Just pass the name of the formatter: